 Reconciling eruption timescales and volcanic unrest at Aira caldera and Sajurajima volcano, Japan

 Sakurajima is Japan’s most active volcano, situated on the southern rim of Aira caldera, on the island of Kyushu.
 Regular small eruptions belie the volcano’s fierce past, including regular Plinian eruptions, the latest of which in 1914 killed 58 people and caused widespread flooding.
-This ambitious project aims to combine insights from geophysical and geochemical monitoring with those from igneous petrology to unravel the processes dictating eruption size and link them to precursory monitoring signals for improved eruption forecasting.
+This ambitious project aims to combine insights from geophysical and geochemical monitoring with those from igneous petrology to unravel the processes dictating eruption size and style, and link them to precursory monitoring signals for improved eruption forecasting.
 The work is carried out alongside scientists from the Sakurajima Volcano Research Centre, part of the University of Kyoto, and uses a range of multi-disciplinary techniques.

 Soufriere Hills volcano sprang back to life in 1995, and has been periodically active since then with cycles of quiescence and eruption.
 These cycles are well matched with geochemical and geophysical indicators of unrest, including surface deformation.
 In collaboration with the Montserrat Volcano Observatory we are investigating past and present deformation episodes to explore the evolution of the magmatic system and magma supply.
 We have a number of sub-projects including: